UnGuZartex/Blockr/Documentation/UseCases.md

 1e.
 When the user moves the cursor over a conditional block of a/an while/if block and clicks the left mouse key
  1. The system disconnects the socket of the conditional block from the corresponding plug of the if/while block.

-2-3a.
-When a number of blocks in the program area have been executed
- 1. The system performs <ins>Reset Program</ins> manually.

 3a.
 When the maximum amount of blocks was inside the Program Area
  1. The system adds back all possible blocks to the Palette.